 Section 3.
 That a standing committee on legislation, consisting of five members, shall be appointed by each incoming Commander-in-Chief, as soon after the conclusion of the National Encampment as practicable.
-This committee shall consist of members in good standing in the order, whose duty it shall be to watch matters of proposed legislation affecting the welfare of the order or the constitution or gress of the United States of America, proposed either in the Conto the same and to make a written report to the Commander-in-Chief at the session following its appointment.
+This committee shall consist of members in good standing in the order, whose duty it shall be to watch matters of proposed legislation affecting the welfare of the order or the constitution or welfare of the United States of America, proposed either in the Congress of the United States, or elsewhere; to oppose such as are inimical to the same and to make a written report to the Commander-in-Chief at the session following its appointment.
 (Concurred in).

-The following matters were referred to the Committee at this En-
+The following matters were referred to the Committee at this Encampment:

 No. 1-Resolution of the Department of Connecticut providing for an office to be known and designated as Camp Historian.
-We see no necessity for providing for this in our Regulations.
-It can be made entirely optional either with Department or Camps, so providing if desired.
-As a matter of fact many Camps now have had over a period
+We see entirely optional either with Department Camps, so providing if of years, Camp Historians.